The Single Moms Club: Reception

 Stephen Schaefer of the Boston Herald saw the women as "one-dimensional" with superficial lives and contrived problems that come to an unearned conclusion, calling the film "a lackluster empowerment fantasy that veers between dull and embarrassing".
 Jen Chaney of The Washington Post wrote that "The Single Moms Club goes for a mix of escapism and reality-based drama and winds up with a movie that can only be enjoyed via the running, snarky commentary that will inevitably scroll through most audience members' heads as they watch.

 Ignatiy Vishnevetsky of The A.V.
 Club gave the film a "D+" grade, commending Perry for delivering an "uncharacteristically low-key and charismatic" performance and backhandedly complimented him for creating "a conventionally well-made film", but said: "Perry's movies are rarely dull or repetitive.
 The Single Moms Club, meandering and schlock-free, is an exception in this regard."

 Scott Foundas of Variety said that the film showcases "[T]he prolific Tyler Perry muses on the travails of single motherhood and the ongoing battle of the sexes in a surprisingly sharp and funny female-empowerment ensemble".
 Sheila O'Malley from RogerEbert.com found the script's romantic relationships "slapdash" and clashing with the film's overall theme but commended Perry for handling the multiple storylines and the actresses for being "sympathetic and engaging", singling out Nia Long for being "emotionally accessible and funny" and bringing "a fresh and natural presence" to her role.

 Claudia Puig of USA Today was favorable towards the actresses in the film, calling them "better than the material", but commented on the given dialogue as:

 "...predictable and frequently pedestrian...It's an improvement on some of Perry's other films that strike a heavy-handed moralistic note.
 And it lacks the silly slapstick humor of his Madea movies."

 Television adaptation

-On January 9, 2014, it was announced that the Oprah Winfrey Network ordered a drama series based on film.
+On January 9, 2014, it was announced that the Oprah Winfrey Network ordered a drama series based on the film.
 The show premiered on September 9, 2014.
 Zulay Henao was the only actress from the film to reprise her role (Esperanza).